Netcentric/accesscontroltool/docs/Configuration.md

 You can split your configuration to multiple files and directories.
 See also [best practises](BestPractises.md).
 Each folder can include one or more Yaml files ("*.yaml").
 The file format is the same for all files.

+You can find some examples in [example config package](../accesscontroltool-exampleconfig-package/src/main/jcr_root/apps/netcentric/actool-exampleconfig/Readme.md).

 ## Storage of configurations in CRX